Frequent asked questions about Addictions

 No-one chooses to have an addiction.
 It is the result of how our brains function, in very specific areas that are affected by chronic drug use.
 Drugs produce physical and chemical changes in the brain.

 Social factors put people in contact with drugs and other substances, but it is individual factors that determine someone’s vulnerability to addiction.
-Only some people exposed to addictive substances will develop an addiction: a family history of addiction (genetic load) and the presence of other psychological illnesses are two of the best-known factors influencing vulnerability.
+Not everyone exposed to substances develops addictions, but factors such as a family history of addiction (genetic predisposition) can increase this risk.

 Situations, people and places associated with previous use are the most dangerous, as the brain remembers that this is where it used to consume the substance and the craving may appear.
 For example, for a person with an alcohol addiction, going to the bar where they used to drink or going out with the group of friends they used to drink with can be situations involving a high risk of relapse.
 In fact, studies show that avoiding high-risk situations is more effective than making a big effort and facing these situations with a lot of willpower.